Vedanshi27vishu/2200270130193/Problem 1/README.md

-# Stock Price API
+# LOGGING MIDDLEWARE

-Quick Express API for stock price calculations.
+Develop a reusable TypeScript/JavaScript logging middleware that captures all significant application events and sends them to a test server via API for frontend use.

 ## Setup